microshare/microshare.github.io/docs/1/getting-started/quick-start.md

 * Click [Sign Up](https://auth.microshare.io/portal/signup).
 {% include image.html url="/assets/img/create-microshare-account-2.png" description="Provide an email" %}{% include image.html url="/assets/img/create-microshare-account-3.png" description="Sent email modal" %}

-* You will receive an email asking you to confirm your account & setting your account password.
+* You will receive an email requesting you to confirm your account and set your account password.
 {% include image.html url="/assets/img/create-microshare-account-4.png" description="User account creation email" %}{% include image.html url="/assets/img/create-microshare-account-5.png" description="Choose password" %}

 * You can then log into your account from [https://app.microshare.io](https://app.microshare.io).

 ## Get an API key

-You will need to use the microshare Share API to Write and Read data into the platform.
+Request an API key for authentication with the services.
-You will first need an API key for authentication with the API.
+You can then use the Microshare Share API to read and write data into the platform.

 * Log in your [microshare account](https://app.microshare.io)
 * Go to `Manage -> Keys.`
 {% include image.html url="/assets/img/create-apikey-1.png" description="Manage -> Keys page" %}
-* Clic `CREATE NEW APP` and give a friendly name to your APIkey (why not "My first IoT App"?).
+* Click `CREATE NEW APP` and give a friendly name to your APIkey (why not "My first IoT App"?).
 {% include image.html url="/assets/img/create-apikey-2.png" description="Add an App" %}
 * Once the key is created, copy it somewhere handy, you will need it to execute microshare API calls.
 {% include image.html url="/assets/img/create-apikey-3.png" description="APIkey generated" %}